crewelwork, there isn't

 Rubenstein is also co-director of Fund in the Sun, a non-profit foundation that he founded with his husband and best friends which, in only years has generated grants, donations and scholarships of nearly three-quarters of a million dollars for grass roots organizations doing extraordinary work to better the lives of children as well as members of the LGBT community; he is on the board of directors of Live Out Loud.

-Rubenstein is the author of 100 Unforgettable Dresses (HarperCollins), currently in its 6th printing, The Gentry Man: A Guide to the Civilized Male (HarperCollins) and Paisley Goes With Nothing: A Man’s Guide to Style (Doubleday) His next book,
+Rubenstein is the author of 100 Unforgettable Dresses (HarperCollins), currently in its 6th printing, The Gentry Man: A Guide to the Civilized Male (HarperCollins), Paisley Goes With Nothing: A Man’s Guide to Style (Doubleday) and, I’ll Take Romance: 50 Great Moments of Love and Desire (HarperCollins).

 Hal Rubenstein has been awarded: